dkribeiro/simple-ledger/README.md

 ### Get Account
 **GET** `/accounts/:id`

 Retrieve an account by its ID.
+The balance is computed in real-time from the closed balance plus all unclosed transactions.

 **Response:**
 ```json